coleygroup/bio_orthogonal_click_reactions/README.md

 1. Define the search space of dipoles and dipolarophiles (both synthetic and biofragment-based examples), generate a representative dataset of cycloaddition reactions and compute the associated reaction profiles in a high-throughput manner ([link](https://github.com/coleygroup/dipolar_cycloaddition_dataset)).
 2. Compute QM descriptors for each dipole and dipolarophile in a high-throughput manner ([link](https://github.com/tstuyver/QM_desc_autodE)).
-3. Select an appropriate machine learning model architecture (here: GNN -> [link](xxx)).
+3. Select an appropriate machine learning model architecture (here: multitask GNN ensemble -> [link](xxx)).
 4. Generate an exhaustive list of reaction SMILES based on all dipole - biofragment-based dipolarophile combinations; generate the QM descriptor input for each generated reaction ([link](https://github.com/coleygroup/bio_orthogonal_click_reactions/blob/main/rxn_smiles_gen/generate_rxn_smiles.py)).
-5. Iterate through an active learning loop to refine the dataset (scripts can be found [here](https://github.com/coleygroup/bio_orthogonal_click_reactions/tree/main/screening_files)).
+5. Iterate through an active learning loop to refine the dataset (auxiliary scripts can be found [here](https://github.com/coleygroup/bio_orthogonal_click_reactions/tree/main/screening_files)).
 This loop consists of the following steps:
       - Train an ML model on the current instance of the dataset.
       - Use the trained model to predict activation and reaction energies for all the biofragment-based, i.e., native, reactions.
       - Select promising dipoles for bio-orthogonal click applications based on the predictions made, i.e., retain only the dipoles which are not too reactive with the native dipolarophiles.